dots-energy/dots-simulation-orchestrator/README.md

 This simulation orchestrator is controlled by api calls (fastapi) and communicates with the Model Services Orchestrator (MSO) via MQTT protobuf messages.

-## Development
+## Set up Python Environment

 If not already present, create the Python3.9 development environment in Ubuntu/WSL.
-In a folder

 ```console
 sudo apt-get install python3.9